Ramapati Shastri: Political career

 Shastri has been MLA for seven strength terms.
 In 1974, his first election, he became an MLA on the Jan Sangh ticket from the Dixir reserved seat.
-He lost the elections to Babulal of Congress in 1980 and 1985.
+He lost the elections to the Babulal of Congress in 1980 and 1985.
 In 1989, he became MLA from BJP for the third time.
 Fourth time after winning elections in Ramlahar in 1991, he was made a cabinet minister in Kalyan Singh's government.
-During this tenure, he held the ministry of Social Welfare and Revenue Department.
-Fifth time he again won election in 1993 from Diksir.
-In 1996, after winning for sixth time he was again appointed Cabinet Minister for Medical Health and Family Welfare Department in the BJP government.
+During this tenure, he held the Ministry of Social Welfare and Revenue Department.
+The fifth time he again won the election in 1993 from Diksir.
+In 1996, after winning for the sixth time he was again appointed Cabinet Minister for Medical Health and Family Welfare Department in the BJP government.
 In the 2002 election, he lost to SP's Babulal.
 During this time, the BJP made him the National President of the Scheduled Castes Morcha.
 In the 2007 election, he lost to Bahujan Samaj Party candidate Ramesh Gautam.

-In 2012, the Dixir assembly seat came out of reservation in the name of Tarabganj.
-This time Shastri contested from Balrampur Sadar secured seat, but lost.
-Since 2017, he has represented the Mankapur (Assembly constituency) in Gonda district of Uttar Pradesh and is a member of the Bhartiya Janta Party.
-In 2017 elections, he defeated his nearest rival Bahujan Samaj Party candidate Ramesh Chandra Gautam by a record margin of 60,161 votes.
+In 2012, the Dixir assembly seat came out of the reservation in the name of Tarabganj.
+This time Shastri contested from Balrampur Sadar and secured the seat, but lost.
+Since 2017, he has represented the Mankapur (Assembly constituency) in the Gonda district of Uttar Pradesh and is a member of the Bhartiya Janta Party.
+In the 2017 elections, he defeated his nearest rival Bahujan Samaj Party candidate Ramesh Chandra Gautam by a record margin of 60,161 votes.